ESPresense/ESPresense/docs/troubleshooting.md

 ![Home Assistant telemetry](./images/home_assistant_telemetry.jpg)

-If you do not see any information being published to either the `availabilityTopic` or `telemetryTopic` then you will want to connect to the serial monitor and check the logs.
+If you do not see any information being published to either the `statusTopic` or `telemetryTopic` then you will want to connect to the serial monitor and check the logs.
 Verify that your MQTT user name and password is correct, and check the logs on your MQTT server itself.
 You should see it reporting a new client connected from the ESP32's IP address:
 ```
 New client connected from 192.168.1.104 as esp32_d (c1, k60, u'my_mqtt_username').
 ```